 “Reducing exposure to toxic environmental agents is a critical area of intervention for obstetricians, gynecologists, and other reproductive healthcare professionals.
 Patients exposure to toxic environmental chemicals and other stressors is ubiquitous.
 Preconception and prenatal exposure to toxic environmental agents can have profound and lasting effect on reproductive health across the life course.” ~American Congress of Obstetrics and Gynecology

 Most detox programs may actually increase the amount of toxins released into the system, which causes more harm than good, instead of optimizing the body’s processes of eliminating them.
 Why is this?
 There are two phases of the liver detoxification process.
+(EDIT: Now often considered three phases with the third being elimination.)
 The first phase releases toxins from the fat stores within the body and suspends them within the system.
 Most detoxification plans emphasize this phase, but fall painfully short.
 If you have experimented with them, they are often very uncomfortable.
 This is not only due to the lack of foods resulting in hunger, but this in combination with a higher level of toxins suspended into the system.

 The second phase of detoxification moves to process and eliminate the toxins out of the body.
 Detoxification moves from fat to water soluble.
 Toxins are free radicals, and a quality assortment of antioxidants are necessary as well as other vital nutrients to ensure that phase one and phase two of the detoxification process are working in sync.
 If one of the phases is not in harmony with the other, then toxins may build to a higher level into the system, causing a chain reaction of cellular destruction.